These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 B. An RF power amplifier

-T7A11 (B)
+T7A11 (A)

 Where is an RF preamplifier installed?